robjhyndman/robjhyndman.com/unbelievable/ch8.md

 It is perhaps surprising that the prophecies can be made to fit 20th century events as well as they do.
 Yet there is also an element of circularity here.
 It appears that the encouragement provided by Jeremiah and Ezekiel to their exiled people was appropriated by Zionists in the 20th century.
 Some of the early Zionists thought to return to Israel _because_ of the prophecies, not necessarily because they believed they were inspired or prophetic, but because they saw them as an historical precedent.
 The first Israeli prime-minister, David Ben Gurion, wrote of the Tanach (the Hebrew Bible):[^2]

-<blockquote>Ever since I came to the land, I was shaped by Tanach, since only here could I begin to fully grasp its rich depth; it influenced me more than any other book or literature, Jewish and non-Jewish …<p>
+<blockquote><p>Ever since I came to the land, I was shaped by Tanach, since only here could I begin to fully grasp its rich depth; it influenced me more than any other book or literature, Jewish and non-Jewish …<br><br>

-The establishment of the state and the war of independence shone a new light on the Tanach, … [particularly] the stories of the fathers, the coming out of Egypt, the conquest followed by living on the land,…<p>
+The establishment of the state and the war of independence shone a new light on the Tanach, … [particularly] the stories of the fathers, the coming out of Egypt, the conquest followed by living on the land,…<br><br>
 without knowing the Tanach, we cannot have … an understanding of our origin, our spirit, our life-mission and our future.</blockquote>

 The current prime minister of Israel, Benjamin Netanyahu, has said[^3]

-<blockquote>In our time the Biblical prophecies are being realized.
+<blockquote><p>In our time the Biblical prophecies are being realized.
 As the prophet Amos said, they shall rebuild ruined cities and inhabit them.
 They shall plant vineyards and drink their wine.
 They shall till gardens and eat their fruit.
 And I will plant them upon their soil never to be uprooted again.
 Ladies and gentlemen, the people of Israel have come home never to be uprooted again.</blockquote>

 So the apparent “fit” of 20th century events to some aspects of the biblical prophecies is not quite the coincidence that it might seem.